Furqan991/Furqan991/README.md

 - 👋 Hi, I’m @Furqan991
 - 👀 I’m interested in Codding
-- 🌱 I’m currently learning CSS
+- 🌱 I’m currently learning Bootstrap
 - 💞️ I’m looking to collaborate on Anyone's team
-- 📫 How to reach me Insta@pagesofmemes_
+- 📫 Follow me on Insta to reach me Insta@pagesofmemes_

 <!---
 Furqan991/Furqan991 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.